tarajarell/Pewlett_Hackard_Analysis/README.md

 ## Summary
 ### Answers
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+-How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 90,398

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 No
 ### Recommendations
 Additional queries could be run to create tables which include more specific information to help support Pewlett Hackard prepare for the upcoming "silver tsunami."